 Many dark spots are harmless.
-However, if a person wants to reduce their appearance, they can usually do by using topical treatments.
+However, topical treatments may help a person reduce their appearance.

-This article will look at dark spots that result from hyperpigmentation.
-It will discuss their causes, how to get rid of them, and some treatment options.
-It will also look at approaches and ingredients that people should avoid.
+This article examines dark spots due to hyperpigmentation, including their causes and some treatment options.
+It will also look at approaches and ingredients people should avoid.

 - hormonal changes, such as during pregnancy or menopause